 The reality is that the greater the number of interested buyers, the better an offer you’ll likely receive for your home.

-A recent poll from the Real Estate Council of Ontario (RECO), finds 57% of Toronto buyers say they’d go beyond their set maximum offer in a bidding war.
+A poll from the Real Estate Council of Ontario (RECO), finds 57% of Toronto buyers say they’d go beyond their set maximum offer in a bidding war.
 Of those, 38% said they’d go as much as 10 – 20% higher.
-Given the average detached house price in the city exceeds $1.2 million, that’s the difference of hundreds of thousands of dollars.
+Given the average detached house price in the city is reaching $1.4 million, that’s the difference of hundreds of thousands of dollars.

 “Forgoing exposure to potentially hundreds of interested buyers, especially in such a competitive market, does a seller a huge disservice,” says Haw.
 “Limiting marketing efforts isn’t a tactic that any real estate professional can use in good conscience.”